 Being a small city, Brevard does not have a public transit system used by locals to get to and from work.

-The citizens of Brevard are very well educated compared to the average community in the nation: 34.19% of adults in Brevard have a bachelor's degree or even advanced degree.
+The education level of Brevard citizens is very high relative to the national average among all cities (21.84%): 34.18% of adults in Brevard have a bachelor's degree or even advanced degree.

-The per capita income in Brevard in 2010 was $23,056, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $92,224 for a family of four.
+The per capita income in Brevard in 2010 was $24,629, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $98,516 for a family of four.
 However, Brevard contains both very wealthy and poor people as well.

 Brevard is a somewhat ethnically-diverse city.
 The people who call Brevard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brevard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brevard include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Brevard include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Brevard is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and German/Yiddish.